Oakville, Ontario: History

+Underground Railroad

+Oakville has a long and important role in Black Canadian historical narratives.
+The town is one of the many Underground Railroad Station Stops established along the Canada-U.S.A border.
+The town served as a location for fugitive enslaved Black people to escape the slavery of America and establish themselves.
+This population were very influential in establishing the town's prosperous economy.

 Geography

 Neighbourhoods

 Oakville's Planning Department divides the town into communities.
 These are based on traditional neighbourhoods.

 Climate

-Like much of Southern Ontario, Oakville has a Humid continental climate straddling Dfa/Dfb classifications, with cold, but not extreme, winters and warm, to very warm summers.
+Like much of Southern Ontario, Oakville has a humid continental climate straddling Dfa/Dfb classifications, with cold winters with frequent snowfall, and warm summers.
 Like most lakeside municipalities on the Great Lakes, there are varying temperatures within town boundaries, generally warmer days further from the lake, the exception being on the colder days in winter.